Enonic Platform Architecture Unlocked

-Enonic is an advanced web application platform, where developers can quickly build digital experiences, applications, and APIs.
+Enonic is an advanced content platform, where developers can quickly build digital experiences, applications, and APIs.
 Under the hood are several exciting technological features, which we will detail in this blog post.

-Furthermore, the XP framework makes it easy to localise content and functionality.
-The localisation feature easily enables e.g. different translations of text in your apps.
-Finally, the Java bridge functionality allows JS developers to invoke Java code and re-use your existing code base.
+Furthermore, the Enonic framework makes it easy to localize content and functionality.
+The localization feature easily enables different translations of text in your apps.
+Finally, the Java bridge functionality allows JS developers to invoke Java code and reuse your existing code base.

-The Enonic XP runtime is running on the Java Virtual Machine (JVM) and powers apps built on the XP framework.
+The Enonic runtime is running on the Java Virtual Machine (JVM) and powers apps built on the Enonic framework.
 The runtime supports engines for running HTTP controllers, web apps, sites (CMS), admin, and tasks.

-The storage model in Enonic XP is based on NoSQL—document-oriented storage.
+The storage model in Enonic is based on NoSQL, which is document-oriented storage.
 With Enonic you get powerful search capabilities, built around the search engine Elasticsearch.
 The data structure is hierarchical, and there are multiple repositories to help you segment your data for faster operations.

-Enonic XP is delivered with a clearly defined and pluggable concept for Identity and Access Management (IAM)—essentially handling authentication and authorisation.
-This system allows for an easy and tidy management of user groups and user roles across the Enonic platform.
+Enonic is delivered with a clearly defined and pluggable concept for Identity and Access Management (IAM), which essentially handles authentication and authorization.
+This system allows for a tidy management of user groups and user roles across the Enonic platform.

-The default admin of Enonic XP supports different languages and is extendable, meaning the admin engine can enable developers to extend the functionality of the XP Admin Console with custom admin apps.
+The default admin of Enonic supports different languages, widgets and is extendable, meaning the admin engine can enable developers to extend the functionality of the XP Admin Console with custom admin apps.

-There are several methods for deploying Enonic XP, depending on your requirements for scalability, performance, and isolation.
+There are several methods for deploying Enonic, depending on your requirements for scalability, performance, and isolation.

-In addition to sporting a feature-rich native platform, Enonic XP offers Enonic Market, a marketplace for applications, starter kits, and libraries.
-These helpful tools extends the functionality of Enonic XP and Content Studio.
+In addition to sporting a feature rich native platform, Enonic offers Enonic Market, a marketplace for applications, starter kits, and libraries.
+These helpful tools extends the functionality of the Enonic platform and Content Studio.

 Among the apps are form builder, SEO meta fields, and Google Analytics.
 Libraries include GraphQL, push notifications, and FreeMarker Templates.
 Starters include Webpack, Workbox PWA, and headless CMS.

-Enonic XP provides a strong framework for developers, enabling fast and secure development of solutions.
-The Enonic Command Line Interface (CLI), for example, automates tasks related to development and common management tasks for local and remote XP instances.
+Enonic provides a strong framework for developers, enabling fast and secure development of solutions.
+The Enonic Command Line Interface (CLI), for example, automates tasks related to development and common management tasks for local and remote Enonic instances.